electron/electron/docs/experimental.md

 # Experimental APIs

-Some of Electrons APIs are tagged with `_Experimental_` in the documentation, this tag indicates that the API may not be considered stable and the API may be removed or modified more frequently than other APIs with less warning.
+Some of Electrons APIs are tagged with `_Experimental_` in the documentation.
+This tag indicates that the API may not be considered stable and the API may be removed or modified more frequently than other APIs with less warning.

 ## Conditions for an API to be tagged as Experimental